deralexxx/misp-book/automation/README.md

 Based on the API key used, the list of visible sharing groups will be returned in a JSON file.
 The JSON includes the organization parts of a given sharing group along with the associated server.

+## Feed management /feeds

-## Enable, disable and fetching feeds via the API
+Enable, disable and fetching feeds via the API

 The MISP feeds can be enabled via the API.

+### POST /feeds/enable/

-A feed can be enabled by POSTing on the following url (feed_id is the id of the feed):
+A feed can be enabled by POSTing on the following URL (feed_id is the id of the feed):

 ~~~~
 /feeds/enable/feed_id
 ~~~~

+### POST /feeds/disable/

-A feed can be disabled by POSTing on the following url (feed_id is the id of the feed):
+A feed can be disabled by POSTing on the following URL (feed_id is the id of the feed):

 ~~~~
 /feeds/disable/feed_id
 ~~~~

+### GET /feeds/cacheFeeds/all

 All feeds can fetch via the API: